gderber/other-xwahacker/readme.txt

+Since version 2.0 xwahacker contains a new tool: xwareplacer.
+It automates replacing temp.tie when playing multiplayer missions that use multiple hyperspace areas (e.g. when playing the singleplayer mission in multiplayer).
+For details see readme-xwareplacer.txt.

 To patch X-Wing Alliance, extract the .bat and xwahacker.exe files somewhere and then copy xwingalliance.exe from the X-Wing Alliance installation directory there.